Kimserey/BlogArchive/20180803_nginx_proxy_pass.md

 Now let's assume that we have setup an ASP NET Core application running on `http://locahost:5000` and has two endpoint `/home` and `/test/home` which respectively are accessible on `http://localhost:5000/home` and `http://localhost:5000/test/home`. __And let's assume that we want to be able to proxy all calls to `/api/xxx` to our ASP NET Core application.__

-Now we saw in 1) that if there is no URI, the full path is forwarded, this means that ......
+Now we saw in 1) that if there is no URI, the full path is forwarded, this means that in our example, any `proxy_pass` specified without URI will not work.
+For example, the following configurations will not work:

 ```
 location /api {